 This is a very important component; it shows all the references that one instruction can have to another instruction, or piece of data.
-It contains the references in the other way too, ie, the other instructions that references this one.
-You can even add your own references by hand, if the analysis performed by Hopper didn’t found some references.
+It contains the references in the other way too, i.e., the other instructions that references this one.
+You can even add your own references by hand if the analysis performed by Hopper didn’t find some references.

 This component contains the information on the current procedure.
 For each basic-block, it displays the list of its predecessors and its successors.

-Hopper provide an hexadecimal editor.
+As previously seen, Hopper provides a hexadecimal editor.
 The editor is synchronized with the assembly language view, and automatically highlights bytes that are part of the current instruction.

 Double-click on a byte to modify it.
 You can use the Undo/Redo feature if you made a mistake.

-An embedded assembler can be invocated from Hopper from the Modify > Assemble Instruction… menu.
+An embedded assembler can be invoked from Hopper from the Modify > Assemble Instruction… menu.